Skip to Main Content Skip to Main Site Navigation Skip to Footer

 In 2004, the United States Congress established September 17 of each year as Constitution Day.
 Among other directives, it provides colleges with the opportunity to schedule events and activities that enhance learning about the unique qualities and durability of the American Constitution.
 This education is critical, as we are improved as a society when each of us engages in civic awareness.
 Learning about our government and being active participants in our political systems is the essence of a government of, by, and for the people.
 I encourage each of you to take some time to explore the Constitution for yourself.
 Additionally, I invite you to review and participate in the activities planned by the College of Southern Idaho this September in recognition of Constitution Day and the American Constitution.

-My thanks go out to Associate Professor of Political Science Perri Gardner for her work in leading the College’s efforts.
+My thanks go out to Professor of Political Science Perri Gardner for her work in leading the College’s efforts.
 Each of you are valued members of the College community, and of our democracy, and I hope you’ll find the time to participate.

 Best,